sproof/sproof-api-client/README.md

 # sproof API client

-This repository contains the docke-based sproof API client, which provides an API endpoint for registering, revoking and verifying data with an existing sproof account.
+This repository contains the docker-based sproof API client, which provides an API endpoint for registering, revoking and verifying data with an existing sproof account.

 ## For users (developers and integrators)